-Action(s): The Department of Health Services will provide case management to assist students/families in accessing community resources/referrals for medical, food, and childcare.
-In addition, it will provide clinical support to families in crisis and training (e.g. trauma informed care) for staff to reduce barriers and improve student attendance and family engagement.
+Action(s): In order to address the need of the low-income students who require McKinney Vento services, The Department of Health Services will provide case management to assist low-income/homeless students/families in accessing community resources/referrals for medical, food, and childcare.
+In addition, it will provide clinical support to low-income/homeless families in crisis and training (e.g., trauma informed care) for staff to reduce barriers and improve student attendance and family engagement.